 These are materials on which sounds (only) are stored (recorded) and that can be reproduced (played back) mechanically, electronically, or both.
-Include records, audiocassettes, audio cartridges, audio discs (including audio-CD-ROMs), audio-reels, talking books, and other sound recordings.
+Include records, audiocassettes, audio cartridges, audio discs (including audio-CD-ROMs), audio-reels, talking books, and other sound recordings, such as web-based or downloaded audiobooks and MP3 files.

-Report the number of physical units, including duplicates.
-For smaller libraries, if physical unit data are not available, count the number of titles.
+Report the number of units, both physical and electronic, including duplicates.
 Items packaged together as a unit (e.g., two audiocassettes for one recorded book) and checked out as a unit are counted as one physical unit.
+For electronic units, report only items the library has selected as part of the collection and made accessible through the library's Online Public Access Catalog (OPAC).

 These are materials on which moving pictures are recorded, with or without sound.
 Electronic playback reproduces pictures, with or without sound, using a television receiver or monitor.
-Video formats may include tape, DVD, CD-ROM, etc.
+Video formats may include tape, DVD, CD-ROM, web-based or downloaded files, etc.